g-harel/coco/README.md

 Flags:
   -github-owner string
         List of GitHub owners whose repos to query (comma separated).
-  -github-today int
+  -github-stars int
+        Show repos if they have this quantity of stars. (default 1) -github-today int
-        Show repos if they have this quantity of views today.
+        Show repos if they have this quantity of views today. (default 1) -github-token string
-  -github-token string
         GitHub API token.
   -github-views int
-        Show repos if they have this quantity of views.
+        Show repos if they have this quantity of views. (default 1) -log-error
-  -log-error
         Log errors. (default true)
   -log-info